anikanakatte/100-days-of-code/r1-log.md

 ### R1D6, D7

 - Continued HTML and CSS on freeCodeCamp
-- Finished the Tribute Page project on the Responsive Web Design Certification
+- Finished the Tribute Page project on the Responsive Web Design Certification.

+### R1D8

+- Finished the Survey Page project on freeCodeCamp.
+- Went over Flexbox concepts by playing Flexbox froggy game.